GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_adder_tree.rst

    :width: 600px
    :align: center

 This adder-tree method is demonstrated with an int16 4x128x128 matrix multiplication spread across 4 tiles.
-The matrix multiplication kernel (``mmul_skinny.cpp``) uses aie::mac and aie::mul intrinsics for flexibility.
-The K dimension must be a multiple of 32.
+The matrix multiplication kernel (``mmul_skinny.cpp``) uses ``aie::mac`` and ``aie::mul`` intrinsics for flexibility.
+The K dimension must be a multiple of VEC.
+VEC is the vectorization factor, and VEC = 16 in our case because of length limits on the default 48-bit accumulator register for int16.

 File structure: